NEVADA

 (1860 - 1869), near Cherry Creek

 First called Camp Schell.
-Troops were sent here to protect the mining town, the Overland Stage, and Pony Express Routes.
+Troops were sent here to protect the Overland Stage and Pony Express Routes.
 The Schell Creek Stage Station was established here in 1859.
 The post was abandoned after the Union Pacific Railroad was completed.
-Remains of some structures still exist on a private ranch at Schell Creek, about 20 miles south of Lages.
+A small mining town was established here in 1870, of which the remains of some structures still exist on a private ranch at Schell Creek, about 20 miles south of Lages.
+See also Photos of Schellbourne from Web Panda.com

 Fort Trinity